maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 ### As a whole...

 Protests seem to be most effective when they don't hinder daily activities (causing traffic, blocking entrances/roads, interfering with daily routine, etc.).
+[People online](https://www.reddit.com/r/NoStupidQuestions/comments/y4c9gx/why_do_protesters_not_all_seem_to_do_really/) have also discussed how protests that inconvenience their daily routines diminish their support for the movement.
 Violence or unnecessarily brutal actions can also negatively impact a movement, even if that violence was only caused by one person.
+[Research by a sociologist at Stanford](https://news.stanford.edu/2018/10/12/how-violent-protest-can-backfire/) has shown that violence from a popular movement will more negatively impact the movement compared to violence from the opposing side -- sometimes it will actually increase support for the opposing side.

 ***Notes:***